 - What is the best steam juicer?

 - Are there different types of steam juicers?

 You probably have a lot of questions, and that's normal.
 We now have more options than ever before on the market, which is good.
-But it also means it can be a challenge to know which one is the right one for your needs.
-To help you make the best decision, we will consider the best steam juicers on the market.
+But it also means it can be a challenge to know which juice extractor is the right one for your needs.
+To help you make the best decision, let's look at the current best steam juicers on the market.